servuscms/servus/README.md

 ## Directory structure

-You can run the **servus** executable from any directory.
+You can run the **Servus** executable from any directory.
 On start, it looks for a directory named `sites` in the same directory as the executable, then loads all available "sites" that it finds in that directory.
 A "site" is identified by the domain name, which is passed by the browser using the [`Host` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/host) (minus the port).
 So a valid `sites` directory would look like this:

 ```
 .